 - Investigation into further public transport benefits for the north east of Melbourne.

-The Victorian Government has announced an Alliance of Laing O'Rourke, Fulton Hogan and Jacobs as the preferred construction partner for the Hurstbridge Rail Line Upgrade.
+The Victorian Government has awarded the construction contract to an alliance of Laing O'Rourke, Fulton Hogan and Jacobs.

 The Hurstbridge line upgrade will:

 - simplify the rail timetable for both the Hurstbridge and South Morang lines